ionos-cloud/dim/QUICKSTART.md

 ### Setup your IP Space - IP Pools (v4)

 IP Pools help you as an abstraction between prefixes and consumers.
 The consumers receive the pool name and use the api to allocate and free ip addresses.
 If the pool runs out of free ip addresses, the network team can add another prefix to the pool and the consumers do not need to change anything.

-This documentation composes pool names from the following information
-- location - 2 letter country, 3 letter UN - LOC code, 2 letter street abbreviation
-- short description of use
-- vlan
-- ip version
-- Scope (live, non-live)

 create ip pools
 ```